-The College motto is Una Discamus - we learn together.
+The College motto is Una Discamus - We Learn Together.
 Learning is at the core of our curriculum.
 As a co-educational school we believe that boys and girls learn best together.
 This prepares them for the challenges and opportunities of life.

-Within this plan we embed equality of opportunity for all.
-As a non-denominational controlled school we seek to provide an environment where children are naturally integrated, regardless of religious, ethnic or social background.
+As a non-denominational controlled school we seek to provide an environment where children are naturally integrated, with shared values which are open to children of all religions and none.